How to Use dig

 Digging deeper

-If you’d like to dig even deeper into dig, open a console and type dig -h for the list of supported options, or man dig for more in-depth details about dig and how it functions.
+To dig even deeper into dig, open a console and type dig -h for the list of supported options, or man dig for more in-depth details about dig and how it functions.